Find Your Perfect School

 www.premiumschools.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-From birth until eight years old, children experience several phases of development including learning to walk and talk, play and learn and behave.
-Child development professionals devote their careers to the research of these phases of development and their impact on children, as well as the best ways to promote their health and wellness.
+From birth until eight years old, children experience several phases of development, including learning to walk and talk, play and learn and behave.
+Child development professionals devote their careers to researching these phases of development and their impact on children, as well as the best ways to promote their health and wellness.

 The associate degree in early childhood education particularly opens up careers as early childhood educators in a wide range of learning environments.
 The associate in child development degree has its fair share of merits, too, including career opportunities in research, education, psychology, and social work.